evidentlyai/evidently/docs/book/get-started/tutorial-llm.md

 You can export the evaluation results beyond viewing the visual Reports in Python.
 Here are some options.

 **Publish a DataFrame**.
-You can add the individual computed scores (like semantic similarity) directly to your original dataset.
-This allows you to further analyze your data, like finding the examples with the lowest scores.
+Add computed scores (like semantic similarity) directly to your original dataset.
+This will let you further analyze the data, like identifying examples with the lowest scores.

 ```python
 text_evals_report.datasets()[1]
 ```

 **Python dictionary**.
 Get summary scores as a dictionary.
-You can use it to export specific values and use them further in your pipeline for any conditional actions:
+Use it to export specific values for further pipeline actions:

 ```python
 text_evals_report.as_dict()
 ```